• Skip to primary navigation

 I also like the Competition blend, which is a combination of maple, hickory, and cherry, which has a uniquely delicious flavor and goes with just about anything.

 Because the bags of wood pellets can be expensive if you buy a bunch of different types, my favorite wood chips are the Competition blend as they go with everything, and a bag of Hickory pellets for when I want that stronger hickory flavor.
-Oh ya, and Applewood for when I'm cooking pork or ham. 🙂
+Oh ya, and Applewood for when I'm cooking Smoked Pork Tenderloin or Double Smoked Ham. 🙂

 🐓 Ingredients